Yo-B/dynapop-oft/README.md

 # dynapop-oft

+The compagnon paper to this repository can be found in Ecological Modelling: https://www.sciencedirect.com/science/article/pii/S0304380016302885

 A population dynamics model accounting for the individual process of resource foraging on heterogeneous agricultural landscapes.

 This is a GNU R program with 2 scripts loading 4 source files containing functions.
 Both scripts need to be run sequentially, __gen_landscape.R__ before __sim_population.R__.